www.scantips.com

 ISO 800 EV 18

 This example shows how the one standard EV Chart is good for any ISO, or rather, meaning specifically for whatever ISO that you used to measure the exposure settings, including Auto ISO (if you know that number).
-A different ISO will simply match a different EV number on a different row.
+A different ISO will simply match a different EV number on a different row of the SAME EV TABLE.
 The pictures here show that.
 Both pictures were taken within a few seconds in same sunlight.

 The light meter does NOT select ISO.
 You tell the meter what ISO you are using, and it selects the metered exposure of f/stop and shutter speed to match.